Order of the Defender of State: Lieutenant

-The Officer of the Order of the Defender of State (Darjah Setia Pangkuan Negeri) is the fifth grade of the order which was instituted in 1976.
+The Lieutenant of the Order of the Defender of State (Darjah Setia Pangkuan Negeri) is the fifth grade of the order which was instituted in 1976.
 The recipients of the grade bear the pre-nominal title of "Dato'", while the wives of the male recipients are titled as "Datin".
 Husbands of female recipients are not entitled to any pre-nominal title.
 The recipients bear the post-nominal letters of "D.S.P.N."

 The insignia of the grade comprises a sash, a badge and a star.
 The sash is a blue silk riband with wide gold bars on both ends above which are two white stripes.
 The sash is worn from the right shoulder to the left hip.